pattytonyoneill/hangman/TESTING.md

 Return back to [README.md](README.md)

 ## Remaining Bugs
-- No bugs are remaining that I am aware of.
+- No bugs are remaining that I am aware of with the exception of when on firefox the emojis are cut off.

 ## Bugs
 - Getting while loop to work correctly.
 First, I took a couple of days away from the code.
 Next I rewrote this several times until I got it right.